The Inward Investment and International Taxation Review: Denmark

 Due to the limited liability, and the relative tax benefits of deploying such entities, businesses are generally set up as an ApS or an A/S.

 The key difference between public limited companies and private limited companies is the required minimum share capital (ApS: 40,000 Danish kroner; A/S: 400,000 Danish kroner).
-Further, public limited companies are required to operate a two-tier management, while private limited companies are only required to have one governing body.
+Further, public limited companies are required to operate a two-tier management structure, while private limited companies are only required to have one governing body.

 The most common non-corporate entities are I/S with unlimited personal liability for all participants, and K/S or P/S with limited partners and at least one general partner with unlimited liability.
 Most K/S and P/S entities are structured with a limited liability entity as the general partner.
 Except for a requirement to register with the Danish Business Authority, such businesses are not subject to formal requirements upon formation, and no capital requirements apply.